 The streamer is really making a push on the small screen front, with acclaimed Star Wars series The Mandalorian and a brand new Muppets show amongst the top picks so far – while a string of Marvel TV shows are also set to make their way to the catalogue in the not so distant future.

-Boasting 54.5 million subscribers worldwide and counting, Disney Plus has completely up-ended the on-demand market.
-Much of this is thanks to the combined power of networks including Pixar, National Geographic and Star Wars, with a string of Marvel TV shows coming to Disney+ as well.
+With more than 54.5 million subscribers worldwide and counting, Disney Plus has completely up-ended the on-demand market.
+Much of this is thanks to the combined power of networks including Pixar, National Geographic, Marvel and Star Wars.

 With such a wealth of content to choose from, the selection process may feel a little daunting.
 That’s why we’ve pulled together a list of some of the best TV shows on Disney Plus available now, to help make your decision that little bit easier.

 OK, now you’re on Disney Plus, it’s time to start exploring the great TV shows at your fingertips.
 If you’re looking for film choices, check out our best Disney Plus movies (including the eagerly awaited Rise of the Skywalker, Frozen 2 and Hamilton) because we’re concentrating on TV shows from here on in.

 This new documentary series, which is executive produced by basketball legend LeBron James, chronicles the life stories of a range of “world-class entertainers, musicians and athletes.”

 In each episode a different celebrity is profiled, with the stars heading back to their hometowns and revisiting locations that played a key part in their upbringing while a host of people close to them share memories about them.